The Florida Bar

 While most car mechanics are honest, there are some unscrupulous service station mechanics and attendants who use gimmicks and fraudulent tricks to con their customers into paying for unnecessary auto parts or labor.

-Some unscrupulous mechanics use fear tactics in selling such parts as tires, radiator hoses, and shock absorbers.
+Some use fear tactics in selling such parts as tires, radiator hoses and shock absorbers.
 Beware of attendants who tell you that you need such parts replaced immediately or else you will have a serious accident.
 They want to arouse enough fear so that you will make a quick decision to purchase based on an emotional reaction rather than on sound reasoning.
 Simply remember to have your car serviced regularly and checked by your mechanic before any major trips.